Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we first evaluate the effectiveness of our bounding-box-guided algorithm compared with other semantics-guided baselines (Sec. \ref{Comparative Analysis against Semantics-Guided Baselines}).
-Next, we investigate how increasing the diversity of objects annotated with bounding boxes influences generalization performance, from which we derive power-law data scaling trends (Sec. \ref{Scaling Laws for Bounding Box Generalization}).
-Based on these findings, we propose an efficient data collection strategy that enhances the generalization capability of policies centered on semantic objectives (Sec. \ref{Efficient Data Collection for Generalizable Policies}).
-Finally, we validate the proposed data collection strategy on additional tasks to demonstrate its cross-task data efficiency (Sec. \ref{Cross-Task Validation of Data Efficiency}).
+In this section, we first compare our bounding-box-guided policy against other semantics-guided baselines (Sec.~\ref{Comparative Analysis against Semantics-Guided Baselines}).
+We then stress-test its robustness under missed detections and noisy boxes (Sec.~\ref{Robustness to Detection Failures and Noisy Boxes}).
+Next, we study how the diversity of bounding-box-annotated objects affects generalization, revealing a data scaling trend (Sec.~\ref{Scaling Laws for Bounding Box Generalization}).
+Guided by this trend, we propose an efficient data-collection strategy for generalizable, semantics-centered policies (Sec.~\ref{Efficient Data Collection for Generalizable Policies}), and finally validate its cross-task data efficiency on additional tasks (Sec.~\ref{Cross-Task Validation of Data Efficiency}).